Michaelcrem/Mortgage-Calculator/README.md

     * the average U.S. mill rate (.008) (used to calculate property tax)
     * home insuarnace ($22 / monthley rough estimitate)

-Depending on how the user scrolls each range slider, the value of the expression will get reasigned to a new value.
+Depending on how the user scrolls each range slider, the value of the expression will get reasigned to a new value for the total mortgage payments.

 ## Styling and Data Visualization

+The styling of my project derived from a past project I had completed for the '100 Days of Design' challenges where for day 19, I had to design a mockup for a calculator application and so I created a home mortgage design in Adobe Xd and the scrolling animation in After Effects: https://mcremoni.myportfolio.com/mortgage-calculator